jfalcou/eve/doc/manual/functions/arithmetic/fnma.rst

     The call ``fnma(x, y, z)`` is similar to ``-x*y+z``

-    But really conformant fused negate-multiply/add also implies
+    But really conformant fused negate-multiply-add also implies

     - only one rounding